 • Undertake approved, species-appropriate environmental enrichment activities (including Operant Conditioning)

 • Perform basic animal health care and administer routine and preventative treatment and medications as directed

 • Assist with manual restraint and handling of animals for monitoring, movements and veterinary procedures

-• Maintain detailed animal husbandry and health records in accordance with Standard Operating Procedures.
-Record keeping as in-house notation
+• Maintain detailed animal husbandry and health records in accordance with Zoo Policies.

-• Undertake daily animal presentations to the public; ensuring any species interactions are in accordance with local authority requirements and follow Standard Operating Procedures for the Zoo.
-Ensure talks are factual, represent up-to-date information, hit key messages and meet a professional standard.
+• Facilitate daily animal presentations to the public; ensuring any species interactions are in accordance with local authority requirements and follow Policies and Procedures for the Zoo.
+Ensure talks are factual, represent up-to-date information, provide conservation messages/outcomes and are delivered at a professional standard.

 • Provide assistance and information to public in a professional and courteous manner